GLOBAL MARKETS-Euro hit by Spain woes, Global stocks rise

 Spanish stocks also fell and Spain’s borrowing costs held near six-month highs after a source said the government would issue new debt to recapitalize troubled lender Bankia.

-European Central Bank officials declined to comment on speculation of further action to bolster banks in the euro zone.
+ECB officials declined to comment on the speculation of further action to bolster banks in the euro zone.

 Stocks on Wall Street rose on renewed hopes Greece will stay in the euro zone after Greek election polls pointed to support for pro-bailout parties in elections next month.